heritage arts glass project

 Jewelry Silver Advanced

-These specialty techniques will stretch the repertoire of both beginners and more advanced students.
-Delicate traceries in copper, bronze and silver wire make exquisite bangles, earrings and pendants.
 Precious metal clay (PMC) is comprised of salvaged precious metals ground to a fine powder and mixed with a natural binder and water.
-The binder burns away when fired, leaving a finished item (copper or 99.9% fine silver) that is smaller and has sharper detail than the original.
+When fired you will have a beautiful finished metal item (copper or 99.9% fine silver).
+PMC clay can be formed to make pendants, earrings, rings and pieces to compose bracelets and charms.
 Class meets in Room 105.
-Instructor: Joan Masters.
+Instructor Joan Masters.

 Metal